 Serves — 32

-A step-by-stip recipe on how to make the best homemade challah bread.
+A step-by-step guide to making the best homemade braided challah bread.

 Cook Time 35 minutes